Do we really need spiritual goals? Do spiritual goals help us grow closer to God? Do spiritual goals help us grow in our relationships with others?

 When we set goals, discipline is required.
 A code or system is needed to move forward and achieve the outcome we set the goal for in the first place.

-“Discipline is the bridge between goals and accomplishment.”
-Mother Teresa
+“?Discipline is the bridge between goals and accomplishment.”

 Spiritual goals lead to the most meaningful outcomes–An existence fully committed to Jesus where we embrace His message and exhibit His fruit.

-Keeping a healthy end goal in mind helps us stay disciplined in setting and meeting spiritual goals to get closer to God.
+Keeping a healthy end goal in mind helps you stay disciplined in setting and meeting spiritual goals to get closer to God.

 Spiritual Goals Quotes

-Inspirational quotes are motivating but unless they are followed by prayer and action they can not help us fulfill our spiritual goals.
+Inspirational quotes are motivating but unless they are followed by prayer and action they will not help fulfill your spiritual goals.

 10 Spiritual Goals Quotes